Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Introduction

 } where here $\phi(N)$ is Euler's phi function.
 If $N$ is even, we instead use unital decompostions of powers of $2$, following the formula in Theorem \ref{thm:recon-evenpow} below.
 (See also Definition \ref{def:unital}.) \item For each $e_k$, find a rational combination

 satisfying

 \item Define a function $\wh g(x)$ using the formula

 on the values of $x\in G$ with $x[k]$ relatively prime to $N$ for all $1\leq k\leq r$.
 If some $x[j]$ is nonzero and not relatively prime to $N$, we replace $x[j]e_j$ with three terms $ue_j$, $ve_j$ an $we_j$ in the numerator (increasing the order of the moment), where $x[j]=u+v+w$ is a unital decomposition (see Definition \ref{def:unital}).
 Likewise, we replace $\sigma_{x[j]}(\alpha_j)$ in the denominator with $\sigma_u(\alpha_j)\sigma_v(\alpha_j)\sigma_w(\alpha_j)$.
-If some entries in the moment are zero, we drop them (using a lower-order moment) and dropping the corresponding $\alpha$ in the denominator.
+If some entries in the moment are zero, we drop them (using a lower-order moment) and drop the corresponding $\alpha$ in the denominator.
 Lastly, we define $\wh g(0) = M_1(f)$.
-Taking the inverse discrete Fourier transform, we get a function $g$ which is a translation of $f$. \end{enumerate} With this algorithm in mind, we demonstrate two examples. \begin{ex} Imagine we are trying to find an unknown rational-valued function $f$ on a one-dimensional grid with seven points $G = \{0,1,\dots, 6\}$.
+The inverse Fourier transform then returns a function $g$ which is a translation of $f$. \end{enumerate} With this algorithm in mind, we demonstrate two examples. \begin{ex} Imagine we are trying to find an unknown rational-valued function $f$ on a cyclic group with seven points $G = \{0,1,\dots, 6\}$.
 Suppose we are given that the first-order autocorrelation is $M_1(f) = 3$, the second-order autocorrelation data is

 and that the third-order autocorrelation data is

 Then the transformed second-order autocorrelation data is

 and the third-order autocorrelation data is